chris48s/cakephp-geocoder/README.md

 }
 ```

+If `addressColumn` is not a string or an array, the Behavior will throw an exception of class `GeocoderException`.

 ## Error Handling

 If the Google Maps Geocoding API returns a status code other than 200 OK, the Component will throw an exception of class `GeocoderException`.